utdata/chj-workbench-lesson/hands-on.md

 Most data science languages separate [Group and Aggregate](https://vimeo.com/showcase/7320305/video/435910349) into separate terms because you define values in each part separately.
 Workbench does the same, but they are in the same "Step" in the graphical interface.
 The function is called **Group** and the aggregation is called the **Operation** within the step.

 - Start a new step and choose the **Group** function.
 - For **Select column** type in `Performer`.
 (Note the type-assist.
 Once you've typed enough of a column name to select it, you can hit **Return** on your keyboard to select that field.)
-See [Select](https://vimeo.com/showcase/7320305/video/435910324) for a refresher on the concept.
   - (A little explanation: When we Group by Performer, we are organizing the data to put all the rows with the same Performer together before we perform some kind of math on them: Counting, Summing or whatever.
 So we are organizing the data to have all the ABBA rows together, then all the rows for B.B.
 King, etc.)
 - For **Operations** keep the _Count_ selection, but go ahead and click on that menu to see the other possibilities.
-(This is the **Aggregation** step.
+(This is the *Aggregation* step.
 Workbench combines aggregations with Group because you typically aggregate after grouping.)
 - Name the new column "Appearances" because that is what we are doing: Counting the number of appearances this performer has had on the Hot 100.
 - **Add a note** to the step that explains what you are doing.
 If you roll your cursor over the step title you'll get icons, including the note button outlined below.
 Use notes like this to explain to your future self or readers what you are doing in the step.
 (Go ahead and add notes to your previous steps, too.)

 ![Group and count](img/group-count.png)

 We could add more aggregations here by clicking on the **+ ADD** icon at the bottom of the Operations sub-step.
 In doing so, we could add new columns to our table with using different methods in the Operations dropdown.
 This table is much like a Pivot Table in Excel or Sheets.
-You'll likely need to use multiple aggregations in later assignments.

 ### Sorting data

 Now we have a list of performers and how many times they've been on the chart, but we want to know who has been there the most.
 For this we need to [Sort](https://vimeo.com/showcase/7320305/video/435910315) the data.
 (This simple operation comes in many different names in data science languages: "Arrange" in R, "Order by" in Python and SQL.)

 - Add a new step and choose the **Sort** function.
-- Add the column we need, `Appearances`, in the **By** menu.
+- In the **By** menu add the column we need: `Appearances`.
 - Click on the **Descending** button.
 (Journalists usually want the _most_ of everything.)
 - For the **Keep top** item, type in `10`.
 (We are going to keep only the top 10 records of our list so we can make a chart later.)
 - Don't forget to add your note to the step!
-(I want you to do this for each step, but I'm not going to remind you anymore.)
+(It's a good practice to have.)

 <img src="img/sort-list.png" width="300">